mrikasper/paper-advances-in-spiral-fmri/Manuscript.md

-(<https://github.com/mrtm-zurich/rrsg-arbitrary-sense>), with a static compute capsule for reproducible online re-execution on CodeOcean (Patzig et al., 2019), which were created in the context of the ISMRM reproducible research study group challenge (Stikov et al., 2019), albeit without the multi-frequency interpolation employed here.
+(<https://github.com/mrtm-zurich/rrsg-arbitrary-sense>), with a static compute capsule for reproducible online re-execution on CodeOcean (Patzig et al., 2019), which were created in the context of the ISMRM reproducible research study group challenge (Maier et al., 2021; Stikov et al., 2019), albeit without the multi-frequency interpolation employed here.

-Image and fMRI analyses were performed using SPM12 ([https://www.fil.ion.ucl.ac.uk/spm](https://www.fil.ion.ucl.ac.uk/spm/) distributed under GPLv2) and the UniQC Toolbox.
-UniQC is developed in-house, and a beta-version can be downloaded from the Centre for Advanced Imaging software repository on GitHub (<https://github.com/CAIsr/uniQC>); a publicly available stable release will be made available in 2020 as part of the TAPAS Software Suite (<http://translationalneuromodeling.org/tapas>), under a GPLv3 license.
+Image and fMRI analyses were performed using SPM12 ([https://www.fil.ion.ucl.ac.uk/spm](https://www.fil.ion.ucl.ac.uk/spm/) distributed under GPLv2) and the in-house developed UniQC Toolbox (Bollmann et al., 2018), publicly available under a GPLv3 license as a beta release within the TAPAS Software Suite (<http://translationalneuromodeling.org/tapas>, (Frässle et al., 2021)).

-All custom analysis and data visualization scripts will be available on
+All custom analysis and data visualization scripts are available on
 <http://github.com/mrikasper/paper-advances-in-spiral-fmri>.
 This includes both
 a one-click analysis (`main.m`) to rerun all image statistics and fMRI analyses, as well as the automatic re-creation of all figure components found in this